How to Delete Files in Linux: The Ultimate Guide for Beginners (and Pros!)

 Sometimes, it is necessary to delete files in Linux.
 As always, be careful when deleting files because once they are gone, they are gone.
 There are lots of different ways to delete files in Linux, this procedure will focus on how to do it from the command line.

-You will learn how to safely and effectively remove unwanted files from a Linux system using the command line.
+Using the command line, learn how to safely and effectively remove unwanted files from a Linux system.

 Prerequisites: